 By Ted Lipien

 “To sell the religion of democracy” is believed to be the first written though unofficial mission statement describing the purpose of the Voice of America (VOA) radio broadcasts for overseas audiences as they were being planned during World War II in the U.S. government Office of the Coordinator of Information (COI).
-These words were written in January 1942 not by a conservative anti-communist but by a progressive American media publisher, Nelson Poynter.
-In a government memorandum, he was justifying the hiring of John Houseman to become VOA’s first director.
+These words were written in January 1942 not by a conservative anti-communist, but by a progressive American media publisher, Nelson Poynter.
+In a government memorandum, he was justifying the hiring of John Houseman to become VOA’s first director, although the Voice of America name would not be officially adopted for several years, and Houseman was the chief radio producer rather than the program director.
+Robert E. Sherwood and Joseph F. Barnes were responsible for the content of the new U.S. government’s shortwave radio broadcasts.
 John Houseman was hired from his job in Hollywood, and the first Voice of America German broadcast aired in February 1942.

 VOA began to counter Nazi propaganda, but Houseman and his team also started to sell the Soviet dictator and mass murderer as a democratic leader.
 Soviet Russia was then America’s war ally.
 But besides praising the bravery of Soviet soldiers, the Voice of America fully absorbed Soviet propaganda for the duration of the war.
 It presented Stalin as a responsible statesman who would secure peace and justice in countries of post-war East-Central Europe.